merenlab/anvio.org/vocabulary/index.md

 <div class="video-container">
 <iframe class="video" src="https://www.youtube.com/embed/OY9Q_rUCGDw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+### Metabolite

+Metabolite is a product of the chain of life-sustaining chemical reactions in living organisms.
+It is usually used for small molecules.
+They have various functions, such as fuel, structure, signaling, defense, etc. I.e., the main energetic metabolite is adenosine 5'-triphosphate (ATP), which participates in various chemical reactions vital for life.

+### Metabolomics

+The study of metabolites in bulk is called "metabolomics".
+It allows for identification of the unique chemical fingerprint of a tissue, organ or organism.
+In the current state it faces a lot of methodological challenges.
+Contrary to genomics or proteomics, molecules have distinct physical properties.
+Thus, the full picture of the metabolic profile is obtained from combination of different methods.

 ## All things anvi'o